The 3 Main Principles of Posing.

 Pose-to-pose action is an important tool in computer animation.
 Objects are built in a hierarchy, where each layer of the hierarchy has an associated transformation.
 Animation is then built up one transformation at a time from one pose to the next.
 For example, when animating a person walking, you would first set the pose position for the hips at the start of the motion, then you would adjust the hip translation for the end of the action.
 Then building upon this original pose, you would transform other objects in the model, until you had traversed the hierarchy.

-'Key poses', ‘key drawings’ or just 'keys' are terms used to describe those critical positions of an animated character or an object which depict the extreme points in its path of motion, or accents in its expression or mood.
+All of your actions must be well thought out, and the timing and poses planned so that even in the early stages, the action is clear.'Key poses', ‘key drawings’ or just 'keys' are terms used to describe those critical positions of an animated character or an object which depict the extreme points in its path of motion, or accents in its expression or mood.
 For this reason they are also called 'extremes

 Straight Ahead Action